 United Nations Mine Action Service (UNMAS) is a division of the Office of Rule of Law and Security Institutions (OROLSI) in the Department of Peacekeeping Operations (DPKO).
 UNMAS is mandated by the United Nations General Assembly (RES/68/72) to ensure an effective, proactive and coordinated response to the problem posed by a wide range of explosive hazards.
 Legislative mandates also recognize UNMAS technical expertise in responding to threats posed by unsecured and unsafe conventional weapons and ammunition stockpiles.
 As an office within DPKO, UNMAS supports peacekeeping and special political missions in accordance with Security Council mandates.

-- Support in providing substantive inputs to assist the Project Manager in the preparation of project reports and documents;
+- Support in providing substantive inputs to assist SEMA in the preparation of reports.

-- Implement any other tasks requested by the Project Manager-HEM, Victim Assistance Advisor or Head of Section.
+- Implement any other tasks requested by the Director of SEMA or HEMS Project Manager.

 Treats all individuals with respect; responds sensitively to differences and encourages others to do the same.
 Upholds organizational and ethical norms.
 Maintains high standards of trustworthiness.
 Role model for diversity and inclusion.